 - Junior pennant provides juniors with interclub competition and an introduction to the match play format.
 Junior Pennant is individual handicap match play for girls and boys.
-Teams of six compete against other teams from various clubs within their VGA division.
-Divisions for teams are decided following pennant results from the previous year (A promotion / relegation system is used).
+Teams of six compete against other teams from various clubs within their Golf Victoria division.

-- Woodlands currently have teams in two divisions of VGA Junior Pennant.
+- Woodlands currently have teams in three divisions of Golf Victoria Junior Pennant.

-- Junior Pennant includes 5 consecutive matches played on Sundays in November and December.
+- Junior Pennant includes 5 consecutive matches played on Sundays in October and November.
+Finals in December.

 Junior Clinics & Competions Dress Guidelines